Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

 To help you with your analysis you may find the following tools of use.

 * powerpc-eabi-readelf.exe
-    * This tool can be used
+    * This tool can be used examine the structure of an ELF executable.
+This includes the ability to examine the ELF headers and ELF sections.
 * powerpc-eabi-strings.exe
 * powerpc-eabi-objdump.exe